dibollinger/CookieBlock-Crawler-Prototype/README.md

 ## Description

-This tool allows the user to scrape websites for cookie consent purposes if the target website makes use of one of the supported Consent Management Platforms.
-Currently supported by the script are Cookiebot, OneTrust and Termly CMPs.

 Due to the GDPR, websites that offer their services to countries in the EU are required to request consent from visitors when the website attempts to store cookies on the visitor's browser.
 This is commonly accomplished by